gsriram7/MyFlashCards/README.md

 ## 💾 Local Storage

-The application uses browser's localStorage to save:
+The application uses the browser's `localStorage` to save:
 - User progress
 - Personal notes
 - Favorites